ENU-Zion/enujs/docker/README.md

 # Unit Test

 Run all unit test in a temporary instance.
-Note, this script will run `npm install` in the eosjs directory.
+Note, this script will run `npm install` in the enujs directory.

 `./run_tests.sh`